Samsung Galaxy XR vs. Meta Quest 3: Battle for the future of XR

 A look at the video player UI of Android XR running on a Samsung Project Moohan headset in mixed reality

-Android XR looks like a more visually polished OS (Image credit: Google)
+Android XR is a more visually polished OS (Image credit: Google)

 Android XR is built upon the Android Open Source Project as well but, like most builds of Android, Google services are at the center.
-Android XR is said to be "the first version of Android built for the Gemini era" which means Google Gemini is able to operate the entire experience if you ask it to.
+Google said Android XR is "the first version of Android built for the Gemini era," which means Google Gemini is able to operate the entire experience if you ask it to.

-Google explained that Gemini can see what you see, including both the virtual and real world, and is able to answer questions and interact with virtual screens as you see fit.
-This could open up significant new design and interaction paradigms that we simply haven't seen before, but we'll need to wait until the full product launch to get a better idea of the actual functionality.
+Gemini can see what you see, including both the virtual and real world, and is able to answer questions and interact with virtual screens as you see fit.
+This opens up significant new design and interaction paradigms that we simply haven't seen before.
+One excellent example of this paradigm shift is using Circle to Search while playing Half-Life: Alyx on a Galaxy XR to translate in-game signs.

 Multitasking between three browser windows on a Meta Quest 3